prabodh1194/quarkus-google-oauth-security/README.md

 # security-openid-connect-quickstart

+I am testing how to use OIDC with Quarkus with Google oauth.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .